shirakoslurper/shirakoslurper.github.io/docs/index.md

 ### [forklore proof of concept](https://github.com/shirakoslurper/bitechain)

 A menu-based semantic search engine for traditional restaurants.
 For long-tail searches of regional foods with more abstract search terms where language barrier and lack of human labeled information might pose a problem.
-I called it "bitechain" in the repo, but I think "forklore" is a better name.Call.
+I called it "bitechain" in the repo, but I think "forklore" is a better name.

 ![](./assets/misc/forklore.gif)